MonetDB/MonetDB/documentation/monetdbe/monetdbe_api.rst

 .. c:function:: int monetdbe_open(monetdbe_database *db, char *url, monetdbe_options *options)

     Initialize a monetdbe_database structure.
-The database of interest is denoted by an url and denote either ':memory:', /path/directory, mapi:monetdb://company.nl:50000/database.
+The database of interest is denoted by an url and denote either ':memory:', /fullpath/directory, mapi:monetdb://company.nl:50000/database.
 The latter refers to a MonetDB server location.
-    The :memory: and local path options lead to an exclusive lock.
+    The :memory: and local path options lead to an exclusive lock on the database storage..
-    Opening the same database is allowed, but opening another one concurrently will throw an error for now.
+    Opening the same database multiple times concurrently is allowed, but opening another one concurrently will throw an error for now.
-    There may be multiple connections to the MonetDB servers.
+    There may be multiple connections to multiple MonetDB servers.

 .. c:function:: int monetdbe_close(monetdbe_database db)